E. B.: My name is Elsie Bailey. I was born on June 20 in 1907 in Lister,

 E. B.: I sure did – lots of good years together.
 Lots of good memories.

-Int: It’s nice to be able to continue dancing, and I think that’s one activity that you can maintain until you’re very up in years.
+think that’s one activity that you can maintain until you’re very up in years.

 E. B.: Right, that’s for sure, as long as you keep your health.
 Then people like to dance.